ytcs/ytcs.github.io/_posts/2025-06-08-llm-cognitive-load.md

 Ultimately, this work helps build a more rigorous science of AI reasoning, allowing us to better understand the limits of today's models and, hopefully, build more capable and robust systems in the future.

 ---

-### References
-1. Shojaee, P., et al. (2024). *The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity*. [https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf](https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf)
+Shojaee, P., et al. (2024). *The Illusion of Thinking: Understanding the Strengths and Limitations of Reasoning Models via the Lens of Problem Complexity*. [https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf](https://ml-site.cdn-apple.com/papers/the-illusion-of-thinking.pdf)